andrejhronco/midi-ports/README.md

 #midi-ports

-Returns an object of attached midi ports with inputID, outputID, name, and manufactuer for more symantic MIDI port access.
+Returns an object of attached **web midi** ports with inputID, outputID, name, and manufactuer for more symantic MIDI port access.

 ##install
 ```javascript